-While Disney Dining can sometimes be expensive, there are many ways to save a few dollars on counter service and table service meals, as well as snacks.
-Using these money saving tips can help.
+Although Disney Dining can be expensive, there are several ways to save money on counter service, table service meals, and snacks.
+Using these money-saving tips can help.

 Disney’s Dining Plan Annual Passholder Dining Discounts Bring Snacks Sit-Down Meals Sharing Meals Have Dessert Restaurant Dining

-For Current Deals Look for the Mickey Ears
+For Current Deals Look for the Mickey_Hat_sm Mickey Ears

 Disney’s Dining Plan

-The Disney Dining Plan (DDP) is Disney’s Meal add-on component to Disney Resort Hotel Vacation Packages (which include park admission tickets) and is available only to those staying at a Disney-owned resort for the length of the stay.
+The Disney Dining Plan (DDP) is Disney’s Meal add-on component to Disney Resort Hotel Vacation Packages (which include park admission tickets) and is available only to those staying at a Disney-owned resort for the length of stay.
 The Dolphin and Swan, Shades of Green, Disney Springs and Good Neighbor hotels and resorts are excluded.
-Packages with hotel and dining only can be booked over the phone and require a minimum two night stay, but are not available to book online in most cases.
+Packages that include hotel and dining can only be booked over the phone and require at least a two-night stay.

 Using Disney’s Advance Dining Reservation (ADR) system will help to optimize the savings from your Disney Dining Plan.
 Disney highly suggests that you make at least some restaurant choices in advance to ensure availability.
 You’ll find tons of tips about restaurant choices on our ADR page and on our Saving Money at Walt Disney World Restaurants page.

-In order to make the most of the Disney Dining Plan, you’ll also want to have some idea of the restaurants at which you would like to dine and the prices of meals offered.
+In order to get the most out of the Disney Dining Plan, it’s important to have a list of restaurants and their prices.
 Like anything else, it takes a bit of footwork to make the Dining Plan work to your best advantage.
 TheMouseForLess.com has a complete list of menus available for Walt Disney World restaurants.
 Many Disney restaurants are more than just the food served and include unique dining experiences you won’t find anywhere else.
-To help plan out your dining plan meal credits, TheMouseForLess.com offers a handy Meal Planner Tool in Excel spreadsheet format to keep track of all of your meal credits.
 You can also use the ADR calculator to figure out the first date for which you can make ADRs.

-Check our Current Code and Discount page to locate all recent promotions offered by Disney and to see if a Free Dining deal is currently available.
+Mickey_Hat_sm Check our Current Code and Discount page to locate all recent promotions, to see if a Free Dining deal is currently available.

 Annual Passholder Dining Discounts